-The Nordic episodes illustrate the dangers of a lack of knowledge about the processes unleashed by financial liberalization and financial integration.
-If such knowledge is not at hand, the proper response before, during and after financial liberalization is not likely to be forthcoming.
-When financial deregulation started in Scandinavia, decision-makers in all segments of society were trapped in a pattern of thinking that made little or no allowance for financially driven booms, busts and crises.
-This was the case of policy-makers in the central banks and the ministries of finance, as well as of forecasters of future economic developments, of financial regulators, of the economics profession, of bankers and other actors in the financial system, and of the public at large.
+The Nordic episodes illustrate the dangers of a lack of knowledge about the processes set in motion by financial liberalization and financial integration.
+If such knowledge is not to hand, then the proper response before, during and after financial liberalization is not likely to be forthcoming.
+When financial deregulation began in Scandinavia, decision-makers in all segments of society were trapped in a pattern of thinking that made little or no allowance for financially driven booms, busts and crises.
+This was the case of policy-makers in the central banks and the ministries of finance, as well as of forecasters of future economic developments, financial regulators, the economics profession, bankers and other actors in the financial system, and of the public at large.

-The system of financial controls and regulations that prevented the workings of financial markets since World War II created wide-spread financial ignorance or illiteracy.
-For this reason, when the process of financial liberalization started in the 1980s, the behavior established by many decades of financial repression was continued without an understanding that a new and financially more risky world was rapidly replacing the old risk-free one.
-Financial ignorance thus accounts for much of the behavior that gave rise to the financial crisis.
+The system of financial controls and regulations that had prevented the workings of financial markets since World War II created widespread financial ignorance or illiteracy.
+For this reason, when the process of financial liberalization started in the 1980s, the behaviour established during many decades of financial repression was continued without an understanding that the old risk-free world was rapidly being replaced by a new, and financially more risky world.
+Financial ignorance thus accounts for much of the behaviour that gave rise to the financial crisis.